Identity theft is a scary concept: the idea that someone else can be you!

 Tax-related identity theft is easily identified as you get a rejection notification when you go to file your income tax return with the reason being that a return using that social security number has already been filed for that tax year.

-A six-digit IP PIN will be mailed to you each year that must be reported on your income tax return in order for it to be processed, preventing anyone from committing tax-related ID theft using your information again.
+A six-digit IP PIN will be mailed to you each year that must be reported on your income tax return for it to be processed, preventing anyone from committing tax-related ID theft using your information again.

 Additionally, if you live in any of these areas, you are eligible for the IP PIN Opt-In Program: